-30. On September 9, 2013, a number of the Plaintiffs, including PSU, ACLU/RI,

-RITELL, RIDLC, and Richards; other signatories to the Petition; and members of the public who had been apprised of the meeting by the Plaintiffs, attended RIBOE's scheduled meeting in order to listen to and watch the discussion and deliberations of the members of the RIBOE in considering the Petition.
-At that meeting, the RIBOE went into closed, executive session to discuss the instant lawsuit.
-In addition to discussing the litigation, the RIBOE discussed and considered the "Determination on Petition of Prov.
-Student Union et al." in closed, executive session.
-Immediately following the closed, executive session, Defendant Mancuso announced that the RIBOE had discussed and considered the Petition and had voted to deny the Petition by a vote of 6-5.
+On September 9, 2013, a number of the Plaintiffs, including PSU, ACLU/RI, RITELL, RIDLC, and Richards; other signatories to the Petition; and members of the public who had been apprised of the meeting by the Plaintiffs, attended RIBOE's scheduled meeting.
+The RIBOE went into closed, executive session to (purportedly) discuss the instant lawsuit.
+Stipulation ¶35.
+Immediately following the closed, executive session, Defendant Mancuso announced that the RIBOE had voted to deny the Petition by a vote of 6-5.
 The RIBOE engaged in no public discussion of the Petition prior or subsequent to announcing the vote on it, and did not explain the reason for the denial.

-36. On September 19, 2013, Defendant Mancuso stated, in a Providence Journal Op-Ed, that the September 9 vote "was not about the merits of any of our battery of state assessments; it was about starting the debate again about whether or not to have state assessments."
-Thus, by Defendant Mancuso's admission, the vote concerned a matter of public policy.
+Petitioners have never been apprised of the RIBOE's reason for the denial in writing.
+Stipulation ¶39.
+However, in a September 19, 2013, Providence Journal Op-Ed, Exhibit P, Defendant Mancuso stated that the September 9 vote "was not about the merits of any of our battery of state assessments; it was about starting the debate again about whether or not to have state assessments."
+Stipulation ¶41.